google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 ```

 <!--
-The model in this lab won't look too different from the TensorFlow Keras models that we built for regression analysis.
+The model in this lab won't look too different from the TensorFlow Keras models we built for regression analysis.
 The primary difference is the final layer in the model.

 We want to create a binary prediction that will let us know if a patient has heart disease or not.
 If we stick with the relu activation function for the output, then there is no bound for the maximum output value, so it would be impossible to understand what the prediction confidence is.